Why is Hospice Needed?

 - Grief Walking Groups

 - Lending Library

 - Community Networking, Education and Training

-We strive to provide links in the continuum of care by supporting caregiving at home, in hospital or palliative care unit and at community care facilities
+We strive to provide links in the continuum of care by supporting care giving at home, in hospital, Trillium Hospice and at community care facilities

-Often staff time can be significantly diverted to fundraising and event coordination efforts, so our challenge is to attain stable funding to allow professional volunteer coordination and certified client counseling.
+Often staff time can be significantly diverted to fundraising and event coordination efforts, so our challenge is to attain stable funding to allow professional volunteer coordination and continued certified client counselling.